 1960 Aerial View

-Look carefully at these aerial views of the site from the 1960’s The next webpage shows 1970’s – about 8 years apart and spot the changes!
+Look carefully at these aerial views of the site, this from the 1960’s The next webpage shows 1970’s – about 8 years apart and spot the changes!
 Early 1960’s view This image is undated – any suggestions?

 H&G Simonds Ltd merged with Courage Barclay Ltd to become Courage Barclay & Simonds Ltd.